KhronosGroup/Vulkan-Hpp/README.md

     You may need to specify a generator via `-G`; for a full list of generators execute `cmake -G`.

-    To rebuild `vulkan.hpp` from the `vk.xml` XML registry file, add the `-DVULKAN_HPP_RUN_GENERATOR=ON` option to the CMake command line.
+    To regenerate `vulkan.hpp` from the `vk.xml` XML registry file, add the `-DVULKAN_HPP_RUN_GENERATOR=ON` option to the CMake command line.
-5. The generated project may be opened with an IDE like Visual Studio or CLion, or the generator, samples, and tests may be built directly from a shell:
+5. The generated project may be opened with an IDE like Visual Studio or CLion, or the various targets may be built directly from a shell:

     ```cmake --build build --parallel```